-Paramedic Walter S. Adler is a 16 year veteran of the Emergency Medical Services and a Native New Yorker.
-He served the FDNY EMS for 4 years and has served overseas in Israel, Palestine, Egypt, Haiti, Iraq and Syria.
-He is currently a 911 Paramedic with Montefiore EMS and BronxCare EMS in the Bronx, as well as Community Paramedic for Cityblock in East New York.
+I am a 17 year veteran of the Emergency Medical Services and a Native New Yorker.
+I served the FDNY EMS for 4 years and have served overseas in Israel, Palestine, Egypt, Turkey, Haiti, Iraq and Syria.
+I am currently a 911 Paramedic with Montefiore EMS & BronxCare EMS in the Bronx, as well as Community Paramedic for Cityblock in East New York.

 I have worked as a front line medical provider and manager during the 2010 Haitian earthquake catastrophe, in Iraq and Syria during the Enduring Freedom Operations and in the South Bronx and Central Brooklyn as a 911 Paramedic throughout the Covid-19 Pandemic.

 I am a highly dependable front line Emergency Medical Provider committed to extraordinary patient care as well as effective advocate for human rights.